Refinitiv/refinitiv-ui/documents/src/pages/elements/time-picker.md

 ```

 ## Input validation
-To validate input from users, `ef-time-picker` provides similar features to a native input.
-When a user assigns an invalid input to the control, it will automatically apply an error style to alert the user.
+`ef-time-picker` has validation logic similar to a [native input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/time).
+When a user types a partial value into the control, error style will be shown to notify the user.
-However, if you define a default value that is invalid, you need to call `reportValidity()` during initialization to ensure the error style is applied.

-@> Validation of user input of `ef-time-picker` is consistent with a native input.
-[See native input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/time).
+You can call `reportValidity()` to trigger the validation anytime, and it will set error style if input is partial.
+In case that the input is initially or programmatically set to an invalid value, you must call `reportValidity()` to show the error style.
+Make sure that the element has been defined before calling the method.

 Whenever input is invalid, the `error` attribute will be added to the element.
 You can use the `error` property to check whether input is currently in the error state or not.
 If the error state is changed (not programmatically), an `error-changed` event will be dispatched along with the current error state.